leoguillaume/leoguillaume.github.io/_posts/2020-10-22-blogtutorial.md

     url: /projects/
 ```

-### The curriculum tag
+### The curriculum tab

-The *Curriculum* tabs leads directly to the resume in PDF, storage in the assets folder.
+The *curriculum* tab leads directly to the resume in PDF, storage in the assets folder.

 ```yml
 main: